ryu577/pyray/README.md

 > ffmpeg -i vid.avi -pix_fmt rgb24 -loop 0 out.gif

 To check out the capabilities, you can simply run any method tagged @MoneyShot.
+For example, you can run the following method from Cube.py -

+>> General3DCube(7)

+and this will generate a colorful 3d cube with diagonal cutting planes shaded in different colors.